 PM2.5 are particles so tiny (take a look at the image below for size comparisons) they can get into your lungs and then into your bloodstream and are very dangerous.
 Exposure to PM2.5 can cause illnesses like asthma, COPD, coronary heart disease, stroke, and lung cancer.
 There is also evidence that links PM2.5 to low birth weight, diabetes and diseases such as Alzheimer’s and Parkinson’s.

 According to figures published by NHS England, an average of 5% of deaths in those aged over 30 can be attributed to PM2.5 air pollution.
 That’s 1 in every 20 deaths.
 Sadly, you will probably also be familiar with the fact that a coroner ruled that air pollution contributed to the death of 9 year old Ella Kissi-Debrah in London in Feb 2013.

-What is PM2.5 like in our area?
+What is PM2.5 like in our area without the LTC?

 In 2018, 115 out of 317 local authorities (36%) had unsafe levels of PM2.5 that were over the annual level recommended by the WHO.
 This is obviously prior to WHO’s latest update to their guidelines in Sept 2021, so these figures are likely to been even worse now.